Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 Sections are collapsed by default, but once you click on them, the content of the section becomes visible.

 Let's begin with configuring the "Maven Headless" settings.
-These settings build a connection with the Maven Headless backend service, allowing you to work with Word and Excel templates.
+These settings build a connection with the Maven Headless backend service, allowing you to work with Azure or Google templates.

 Enter the Subscription ID.
-You provide this value to prove the Azure subscription.
+You provide this value to prove the Azure or Google subscription.
 The subscription is vital for Maven Documents to function if you work with Word or Excel templates.

 You get the Subscription ID from Maven Mule.
 Contact your administrators to determine the required value.